top of page

 “I looked at the jail that secluded me from men and it was no longer by its high walls that I was imprisoned; no, it was Vasudeva who surrounded me.
 I walked under the branches of the tree in front of my cell, but it was not the tree, I knew it was Vasudeva, it was Srikrishna whom I saw standing there and holding over me His shade.
 I looked at the bars of my cell, the very grating that did duty for a door and again I saw Vasudeva.
 It was Narayana who was guarding and standing sentry over me.
 Or I lay on the coarse blankets that were given me for a couch and felt the arms of Srikrishna around me, the arms of my Friend and Lover.
 This was the first use of the deeper vision He gave me.”

-Here is the full poem ‘Krishna’:
+Here is the poem ‘Krishna’:

-Cosmic Consciousness
+Cosmic

 Sri Aurobindo wrote this sonnet on 26 July 1938.
 It is related to his spiritual experience of the cosmic consciousness, of experiencing the Divine (as Vasudeva, as Sri Krishna) in all beings and all that is, when he was imprisoned in Alipore jail during 1908-1909.